BenjaminShinar/Books-Resources/CppCon2022/README.md

   - Understanding Allocator Impact on Runtime Performance in C++ - Parsa Amini
   - Refresher on Containers, Algorithms and Performance in C++ - Vladimir Vishnevskii
 - [Concurrency](Concurrency.md)
   - C++20’s Coroutines for Beginners - Andreas Fertig
   - Deciphering C++ Coroutines - A Diagrammatic Coroutine Cheat Sheet - Andreas Weis
   - C++ Concurrency TS-2 Use Cases and Future Direction - Michael Wong, Maged Michael, Paul McKenney
 - [Debugging & Logging & Testing](Debugging%20&%20Logging%20&%20Testing.md)
   - Compilation Speedup Using C++ Modules: A Case Study - Chuanqi Xu
   - Back to Basics: Debugging in C++ - Mike Shah
   - C++ Dependencies Don’t Have To Be Painful - Why You Should Use a Package Manager - Augustin Popa
   - Going Beyond Build Distribution - Using Incredibuild to Accelerate Static Code Analysis and Builds - Jonathan "Beau" Peck
+  - Case For a Standardized Package Description Format for External C++ Libraries - Luis Caro Campos
 - [Education Coaching](Education%20Coaching.md)
 - [Embedded](Embedded.md)
   - Using C++14 in an Embedded “SuperLoop” Firmware - Erik Rainey